-The last part of the course will take you to system level applications where the primary problem is in harmonizing the local disciplinary requirements and design goals to attain the objectives required of the entire system, and where performance depends on the interactions and synergy of all its parts.
+From that disciplinary level foundation, the course will take you to system level applications where the primary problem is in harmonizing the local disciplinary requirements and design goals to attain the objectives required of the entire system, and where performance depends on the interactions and synergy of all its parts.
 In addition to imparting skills immediately applicable, the course will give you a perspective on emerging methods and development trends.

 - Multidisciplinary design-components, challenges, and opportunities

-- Optimization methods
+- Optimization methods and Sensitivity analysis

 - Decomposition architectures in multidisciplinary design